-Twin Cities Rail Trail - This 4.5-mile rail trail is currently under the design phase at the time of this document write up.
-The trail will connect downtown Fitchburg to downtown Leominster via the former CSX railroad bed that parallels Route 12.
-Due to the complex nature of the trail design, the project
+Twin Cities Rail Trail

+After over 20 years of planning, phase 1 of this 4.5-mile rail was completed in the summer of 2022.
+When all phases are completed, the trail will connect downtown Fitchburg to downtown Leominster via the former CSX railroad bed that parallels Route 12.
+Due to the complex nature of the trail design, the project was broken up into three phases.

-- Phase 1 This phase will begin to be constructed during FY2020 and will be the main portion of the trail connecting the area of First Street in Fitchburg down to Carter Park in Leominster.
-This portion of the trail will have two major bridges and many road crossings. - Phase 2 The second phase will consist of a bridge over the Nashua River and existing railroad tracks over to the Intermodal station in Fitchburg and the other end of this phase will continue the trail through Carter Park to Mechanic Street in Leominster.
+- Phase 1 Construction of this phase began during FY2020 and is the main portion of the trail connecting the area of First Street in Fitchburg south to Carter Park in Leominster.
+This portion of the trail has two major bridges and many road crossings. - ▶ Phase 2 Scheduled for FY2024, this phase will consist of a bridge over the Nashua River and existing railroad tracks over to the Intermodal station in Fitchburg.
+This phase of the trail is extremely important as it will connect trail users directly to the commuter rail as well as MART transit services. - ▶ Phase 3 This phase will continue the trail through Carter Park to Mechanic Street in Leominster.
+At the time of this write up, the City of Leominster is in negotiations with CSX to purchase the rail line through Carter Park.
+It is expected that this will be completed by 2024.
+If timing allows, this phase may be combined with Phase II to shorten the time frame for project completion and reduce the project's administrative costs.